ProgInfra/ServInit/README.md

 4) Next you need to secure your SSH server with this documentation.
 5) If you want, you can install some basics [softwares](./docs/softwares.md).
 6) If you want, you can install Docker with this [documentation](https://progdevlab.gitlab.io/dyntools/#/docs/docker/install).
+7) If you want, you can install Vagrant with this [documentation](https://progdevlab.gitlab.io/dyntools/#/docs/vagrant/install).

 ### Server Access